 Apero time is a very serious time of day in France!
 This can be taken at midday just before lunch and/or at the end of the afternoon before dinner – cocktail hour to some.

-Apero being an abbreviation for aperitif!
+Apero being an abbreviation for an aperitif!
 This is a time of day that I have found very easy to embrace in my adopted home in France.
 It is a great sociable relaxing time.
-Early evening drinks with friends, neighbours or acquaintances either at home, or on a restaurant terrace, the beach, beside the lake in fact where ever you find yourself at that magical hour!
+Early evening drinks with friends, neighbours or acquaintances either at home or on a restaurant terrace, the beach, beside the lake in fact where ever you find yourself at that magical hour!

 The ‘Apero’ comes in many guises depending on which part of Europe you are in.
 There is the Kir and Kir Royal in France either white wine or champagne mixed with a fruit liqueur.
 Alternatively further south in France is Pastis or Ricard a liquorice/aniseed-flavoured clear liqueur which turns cloudy when served with ice and water.
 Another summer favourite is the Piscine – some traditions say this is rosé served over ice, others say it is champagne with a rose syrup and sparkling water served over ice – which I can confirm is absolutely delicious and slips down a treat!
 In Spain, the jugs of Sangria flow at Apero hour and in Italy the beautiful coloured Aperol is a firm favourite – which is a dry orange flavoured liqueur served with Prosecco, sparkling water and ice – another very tasty summer favourite!